D - G

 Exit/early termination fee

 A fee charged (as outlined in the terms and conditions of your retail contract) when you leave a retailer prior to your contract expiry date.
 This fee cannot be applied to account holders who receive the Low Income Household Rebate or Medical Energy Rebate, are on a hardship program, or who paid part of their last bill with an EAPA voucher.
+It also cannot be applied to contracts with a fixed benefit period, except where the contract has included the installation of physical equipment such as a solar system or battery.

 An agreement between you and your retailer to allow you additional time after the due date of your bill to make payment.